Joe-Collins-1986/BitWise-DRF/README.md

 Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have).

-**Note:** Due the completion of all user stories within the iteration assigned deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.
+**Note:** Due to the completion of all user stories within the iteration assigned deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.

 To manage the Agile backend iteration, I used the projects function within my GitHub account, pulling User Stories into a KanBan Board.